Just-In-Time Objectives: A General Approach for Specialized AI Interactions: EVALUATION: Assessing the Accuracy and Utility of Just-In-Time Objectives

 For both studies, we observe strong ratings on the accuracy and usefulness of induced objectives.
 On our 7-point Likert scale from -3: Very Inaccurate to 3: Very Accurate, we observe high accuracy ratings for Study 1 ($M=2.04$, $SD=0.5$) and Study 2 ($M=1.92$, $SD=1.07$), with a strong majority of objectives rated as ``Accurate'' or ``Very Accurate'' (Study 1: 75.0\%, Study 2: 76.6\%) (\autoref{fig:screen_survey}A, \autoref{fig:prolific_survey}A).
 Similarly, with a 7-point Likert scale from -3: Very Unuseful to 3: Very Useful, we observe strong usefulness ratings for Study 1 ($M=2.18$, $SD=0.55$) and Study 2 ($M=2.06$, $SD=0.98$), and the vast majority of objectives were rated as ``Useful'' or ``Very Useful'' (Study 1: 75.0\%, Study 2: 79.8\%) (\autoref{fig:screen_survey}B, \autoref{fig:prolific_survey}B).

 For Study 2, we have additional insight into which goal users deemed most important for their tasks.
 We find that just-in-time objectives were chosen in the vast majority of cases (97.8\%) over a custom-authored objective~(\autoref{fig:prolific_selected_goal}).
+These results cannot be interpreted as 97.8\% accuracy, as authoring a custom objective is more effortful than selecting an existing objective.
+However, this finding indicates that induced objectives were sufficiently relevant such that almost all participants did not opt to write their own objective.
 In addition, participants' selections are well-aligned with the inferred weights associated with induced objectives: when chosen from a randomized ordering, the highest-weighted objective (Obj 1) was selected as the most important in 42.9\% of cases, followed by Obj 2 in 29.5\% and Obj 3 in 25.4\%.